DilipMallavarapu/sentinel-firmware/README.md

 Pick the path by how the finding gets proved, not by how hard the vulnerability class sounds.
-Declarative YAML when the proof is a byte match, a validated pattern, or a control/probe differential — see `sentinel/templates/SCHEMA.md`.
+Declarative YAML when the proof is a byte match, a validated pattern, or a control/probe differential, see `sentinel/templates/SCHEMA.md`.
 A Python or Go plugin when it needs real logic.